Work underway at Mont-Royal station

 Gestion Monox Inc. has been mandated to install carbon monoxide detectors in buildings within 100 metres of the site.
-If your property is located in the targeted area, Gestion Monox Inc. has contacted or will contact you shortly.
+If your property is located in this area, Gestion Monox Inc. has contacted you.
 For more information, please visit gestionmonox.com.

-- Construction of a new expanded building with glass facade
+- Construction of a new expanded building with a glass facade

 - Construction and installation of two elevators

-- Addition of new stairs leading to the platforms
+- Addition of new staircases leading to the platforms

-- Addition of a walkway providing acess between the two elevators
+- Addition of a walkway providing access between the two elevators

 - Construction of natural ventilation shafts